ChrisSantosLang/redscience/docs/source/playerfactory.rst

 ===========

 You can use any *AI*, *Team*, or *Corp* as a tool to help you play.
-When logged in, you can even **Copy** such players and adjust the settings on your copies to improve them.
+When logged in, a Trainer can even **Copy** such players and adjust the settings on those copies to improve them.
 Finding/creating the best tools may be the most powerful way to raise your rankings.

 .. image:: releases/images/CurriculumSimple.png